AnalystSeyi/Powerbi-Referral-To-Recovery-Analysis/README.md

 ## 2️⃣ Referral Volume Trend (January–June)
 **Insight:**
-All referrals were received within six months from January to June.
+All referrals were received over a six-month period (January–June).
 Referral numbers rose from **1,767 in January** to a **peak of 2,159 in March**, dipped slightly in April, and rose again to **2,038 by June**.
 This indicates fluctuating demand early in the year with a stable upward trend in midyear.

 **Recommendation:**
 - Monitor referral patterns to align staffing and capacity during high-demand months.